 Brown credits the editing of his award-winning lockdown project to his wife, who also designed it and such.
 My wife was not my editor, though she was very supportive.

-In my case, the job when to Curtis Gillespie, who served as the primary editor on Tapping the West.
+In my case, the job went to Curtis Gillespie, who served as the primary editor on Tapping the West.
 He’s easily one of Canada’s best writers of narrative journalism and I’m very lucky he was willing to work with a book-writing novice like me.

 Once he’d finished reading my first draft, he said something along the lines of, “This is great!
 But …”